mrand/esphome-remote_topside/README.md

 * ESPHome 1.15.0-dev or greater
 * A Hydropquip or Gecko spa system that uses the 8-pin top-side connector (see picture below).
 Other connector types *might* work
-* ESP32 with enough spare GPIOs to match your needs
+* ESP device with enough spare GPIOs to match your needs
 * Topside extension cable

 ## Supported Microcontrollers
-This  should work on most ESP32 platforms.
-It likely won't work on ESP8266 devices because of their poor support for acting as a SPI slave.
+This should work on most ESP platforms, assuming you have enough pins.
+The built-in SPI slave for the ESP device likely won't handle the datastream, so this will attempt to do a bit-wise receive and decode.

 ## Supported Controllers Units